gfcwfzkm/PIF-Image-Format/README.md

 |[Pascal PIF Format](https://github.com/dilshan/pascal-pif-library)|PIF Library for Lazarus / Delphi, written in Pascal

 ## Todo
-~~We still have some steps ahead of us before this project can be considered finished.
-Here a rough overview of the things that are already done or that are still missing.~~

-Currently all goals have been reached and the focus is on optimizing and bug-hunting.
+Currently most goals have been reached and the focus is on optimizing and bug-hunting.
 If you have ideas or suggestions, feel free to tell me them via mail or by creating an issue.

 The next goal for me is to do a similar implementation for animated stuff (as in an embedded-systems-friendly GIF format).
-Another idea is, to add transparency to the current image format - but that is rather low on my todo list.
+ - [ ] Python Library for encoding and decoding
  - [x] Image Converter
 	- [x] Basic GUI implementation & preview
 	- [x] Dithering Options